NLC: Lighting and the Mesh

 Unfortunately, after all of the various sensors and other devices are configured, they find that Company A’s Mesh light’s subscription list has only one available entry left.
 So the user is disappointed, unable to control the rooms independently for the whole building.

-It turns out, there is a minimum set of features that all Mesh lighting devices need to support to ensure that they can all work reliably together.
-These are embodied in the NLC profiles.
+It turns out, there is a minimum set of features that all Mesh lighting devices need to support to ensure that they can all work together in ways that users would naturally expect them to work.
+This aspect of requiring uniform minimum configurations across different use-cases is addressed by the NLC profiles.

 What Does NLC Actually Specify?